deepsealabs/fit-parser-swift/README.md

 - Use the GitHub issue tracker to report bugs or suggest features.
 - Clearly describe the issue, including steps to reproduce for bugs.
 - Check if the issue has already been reported before creating a new one.

-### Code of Conduct

-- Be respectful and inclusive in your interactions with other contributors.
-- We follow the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
-Please read and adhere to it.

-Thank you for contributing to fit-parser-swift!
-Your efforts help make this project better for everyone.

 ## Acknowledgments